Watching your child grow and master new skills is one of the best parts of being a parent.

 By 10 Months

-By 10 months old your baby should be able to sit without arm support, reach and grab objects, start to crawl, and use both of their hands.
+By 10 months old, most babies can sit without arm support, reach and grab objects, start to crawl, and use both of their hands.

 You might notice delays with these developmental milestones if your baby has trouble reaching for objects, sits with a hunched back, or has difficulty moving from sitting to laying down.